Are you considering remortgaging your property and would like to be guided through the process by experienced remortgage solicitors?

 At Elite Law Solicitors, our team possess the knowledge and expertise to assist you with completing the remortgaging process quickly, efficiently and with the minimum of fuss.
 We will guide you through the entire process, taking care of the necessary paperwork and carry out the relevant legal checks, whilst making the remortgaging process as quick and stress-free as possible.

-In addition to office meetings, we offer remote meetings via telephone or video conferencing software such as Zoom or Skype and can assist you wherever you are based.
+In addition to office meetings, we offer remote meetings via telephone or video conferencing software such as Microsoft Teams and can assist you wherever you are based.

 Remortgaging is the process of switching from your current mortgage deal to a new one.
 If you are staying with the same lender, this can mean simply changing the terms of your current mortgage, or it can mean switching to a new lender entirely.